-This course offers exercise science majors and minors the opportunity to learn and practice the application of rules in the officiating of different seasonal sports.
+This course offers Health and Human Performance majors and minors the opportunity to learn and practice the application of rules in the officiating of different seasonal sports.
 Emphasis is placed on the learning of basic terminology associated with both the rules and officiating of the sports selected by the instructor.
 (Fall)

-HP242 Care and Prevention of Athletic Injuries 2 credits
+HP242 Care and Prevention of Athletic Injuries

-This course provides exercise science majors an overview of injury prevention techniques, emergency procedures, as well as care and treatment of athletic injuries.
+This course provides Health and Human Performance majors an overview of injury prevention techniques, emergency procedures, as well as care and treatment of athletic injuries.
 Activity Fee.
 (Fall)